MichaelShuster1/Stepper/README.md

 The Stepper is a workflow\pipeline system that enables assembling different	scenarios (called flows) from common components (called steps), including executing them and	producing required results.

+This is a continuation of the [Stepper-Desktop](https://github.com/IgalKa/Stepper-Desktop) version.

 The project now includes components that manages users and permissions, serving multiple clients concurrently and collection information and statistics on their progress.

 The system is developed in Java.
 It includes practice with multithread concerns, client-server architecture, JSON serialization and much more.